Design application process

 Step 3 – Register your design

-Soon after registration is requested, the Australian Designs Office will conduct a formalities check and may raise objections if there are defects in your application (e.g. your application includes more than one design).
+Soon after filing, the Australian Designs Office will conduct a formalities check and may raise objections if there are defects in your application (e.g. your application includes more than one design).

 Step 4 – Optional examination of your design